abhinav815garg/MLprojectZINE/README.md

 5) Implementing Failover Mechanisms: Failover mechanisms can help ensure that the target system remains available even if it is overwhelmed by a DDoS attack.

+## Project Details

+In this project I have implemented five different models for DDoS detection.
+These algorithms are:

+1) Support Vector Machine(SVM)

+2) K-Nearest Neighbors(KNN)

+3) Gaussian Naive Bayes(GNB)

+4) Random Forests

+5) Decision Trees

+In this project dataset contains labelled data in which 'Normal' shows No-DDoS while other shows DDoS.

+## Evaluation Metrics

+**Accuracy**: This metric represents the fraction of correctly classified samples and is a common way to evaluate a model's performance.

+  `Accuracy = (TP + TN) / (TP + TN + FP + FN)`

+**Recall**: Also known as sensitivity, recall measures the true positive rate (TPR), indicating the proportion of actual positive values correctly identified.

+  `Recall = TP / (TP + FN)`

+**Precision**: Precision, or positive predictive value, measures the consistency of repeated measurements under unchanged conditions.

+  `Precision = TP / (TP + FP)`

+**F1 Score**: The F1 score, a harmonic average of recall and precision, is valuable when recall and precision conflict.

+  `F1 Score = 2 * (Recall * Precision) / (Recall + Precision)`

+**Confusion Matrix**: The confusion matrix compares predicted and actual values, providing insight into algorithm performance.